What Does Check Means In Poker?

 With a check, a poker player essentially says: “I don’t want to bet, but I still want to continue participating in the hand.”

-It is important to note that the check option only becomes available in poker if no bet has been made in the current betting round.
+It is important to note that the check option only becomes available in poker if no bet has been made in the current betting street.
 If a bet has been made before it is your turn to act, then you only have three options available: call, fold, or raise.

 Understanding which situations you should check is an important part of poker strategy.
 Checking can allow you to see a free card without risking any chips, and it can also allow you to deceive your opponents by disguising the strength of your hand.

 However, checking too often or in the wrong situations can also cause your opponents to see you as weak and allow them to take control of the hand.